alejandrocalvillo/Route-Lookup/README.md

 Route Lookup with Binary Search.

     First of all, the program generates the memory of the tables and initialize the output variables ().
-If there is no erros, the tables are filled with the input arguments.
+If there is no errors, the tables are filled with the input arguments.
 Then the program will use a binary search to find the output interface for the incommings arguments IPs.
 Finally, it writes the desired parameters of each test in it's output file.
 It will also print on screen this